Cabinet expected to extend deadline to reconsider Trans Mountain pipeline

 In addition to the NEB review, Natural Resources Minister Amarjeet Sohi has ordered a new round of consultations with Indigenous communities to satisfy the court.

-A team of 60 people has been assigned to consultation teams that have met with 70 communities since October, but that leaves more than 60 affected communities line still waiting for a meeting.
+A team of 60 people has been assigned to consultation teams that have met with 70 communities since October, but that leaves 47 affected communities still waiting for a meeting.

 There is no deadline for those consultations to wrap up, but officials in Sohi's office have told The Canadian Press a final decision on whether the pipeline proceeds won't be made until those they are complete.